elliot-jennings/pep_ood_challenge/Readme.md

 ```
 ## Experience Criteria

-1. Successful candidates must be aged 18 or above.

-2. Successful candidates must currently be playing in a division 1 club.
+1. Successful candidates must currently be playing in either of the following clubs:
+- Arsenal
+- Chelsea
+- Crystal Palace
+- Leicester City
+- Liverpool
+- Manchester United
+- Southampton
+- Tottenham Hotspur
+- Watford

-3. Successful candidates must have made a minimum of 15 appearances.
+2. Successful candidates must have made a minimum of 14 Appearances.

+## As Goalkeepers

+1. Successful candidates will have made made over 4000 'Passes'.

+2. Reject candidates that have made less than and average of 30 'Passes per match'.

 ## As Defenders

-1. Successful candidates will have made more than 40 tackles and 20 interceptions.
+1. Successful candidates will have a 'Tackle Success %' of 70 or above.

-2. Reject candidates that are below a Weight of 68kg.
+2. Reject candidates that have an accumulation of more than 6 'Red Cards'.

-(Hint: data has weight as a string, so .gsub and .to_i)

 ## As Midfielders

-1. Successful candidates must have 'Silva' within their full name.
+1. Successful candidates must have a combined total of over 70 'Goals' and 'Assists'.

-2. Reject candidates that have had an accumulation of more than, or equal too, 20 cards of any colour.
+2. Pep only wants two Midfielders in his list, sorted via the highest number of 'Assists'.

 ## As Forwards

-1. Successful candidates must have scored or contributed to at least 60 goals.
+1. Successful candidates will have attempted more than 100 Shots.

-2. Reject candidates that are below a Height of 1.80m.
+2. Successful candidates must have a Shooting Accuracy above 35%.

-(Hint: data has height as a string and it's a float, so .gsub and .to_f)
+(Hint: Shooting Accuracy is not in the data, so it will have to be calculated via Shots and Shots on target)

 ```

 **Pep then wants his candidates to be placed in another file called ```successful_candidates.json``` for him to review.
 Make sure the data is in JSON or else he'll get really frustrated!** :rage:

 ### Checking your successful candidates with Pep
-Simply run ```$ ruby pep_check.rb``` and see what he says!
-If Pep errors, there is probably a problem with how your successful candidates data file is formatted.
+Coming Soon.

 ### Bonus - Test Driven Development